getsentry/sentry.engineering/data/blog/3m-dollar-dropdown.md

 date: '2023-11-15'
 tags: ['building sentry']
 draft: false
-summary: 'Almost 2 years ago, Sentry embarked on a project to bring true data residency to our customers.
-This is about bringing data residency to Sentry’s EU customers the hard way.'
+summary: Almost 2 years ago, Sentry embarked on a project to bring true EU data residency to Sentry's customers.
+We decided to do it the hard way.
 images: ['/images/locking-war-story-title.png']
 layout: PostLayout
 authors: ['mikeihbe']
 ---

-This is a story about a $3,000,000 dollar dropdown we built to bring Sentry customers EU data residency the hard way.

 ### TLDR; Shameless Plug